An overview of the key issues to be mindful of at a livestock market, including the sale of animals and biosecurity

 For the purposes of this guide, 'animals' are cattle, sheep, goats (and all other ruminating animals), pigs, rabbits and poultry.

-The Animal Gatherings Order 2010 (AGO) applies to an occasion at which animals are brought together for a sale, show or exhibition, onward consignment for slaughter within Great Britain, or inspection to confirm the animals possess specific breed characteristics.
+The Animal Gatherings Order 2010 (AGO) applies to any occasion at which animals are brought together for a sale, show or exhibition, onward consignment for slaughter within Great Britain, or inspection to confirm the animals possess specific breed characteristics.

-To hold an animal gathering the premises must have an AGO licence from the Animal and Plant Health Agency (APHA) and comply with the associated conditions (there are statutory fees payable for APHA to license premises).
-One day shows (where no public sale or auction of animals takes place) and gatherings solely for the purpose of an inspection to confirm that animals possess specific breed characteristics are exempt from licence fees.
+To hold an animal gathering, the premises must have an AGO licence from the Animal and Plant Health Agency (APHA) and comply with the associated conditions (there are statutory fees payable for APHA to license premises).
+One-day shows (where no public sale or auction of animals takes place) and gatherings solely for the purpose of an inspection to confirm that animals possess specific breed characteristics are exempt from licence fees.

 The Welfare of Animals at Markets Order 1990 (WAMO) defines a market as "... a market place or sale-yard, or any other premises or place to which animals are brought from other places and exposed for sale and includes any lairage adjoining a market and used in connection with it and any place adjoining a market used as a parking area by visitors to the market for parking vehicles".